jniklasklein/crossmaps/README.md

 For Jetson-based UGV Waveshare rovers

 Read the replication guide first to set up the rover and your computer.
+In case you only want to explore the presaced semantic map, you only need to follow the set up guide on your computer (Installing RoboStack environment, ROS2 + Rviz2), not the rover set up.

 To load the presaved semantic map (in /data): Put the *crossmaps_3_node_state.pkl* file into a directory ~/.crossmaps